 - 2- Tutor Script (streamlined)

 - 4- Tutor Script (More information) 1

 - 6-Exercise instructions

 - 9-Additional Resources (optional!)

 - 10-Take Home Suggestions (Optional!)

 Visuals 11-18

 - o Nancy Marculewicz quote pg 11

 - o Bob Ross quote pg 12

-- o Floral Motif of Robinson Chest from Boston Tea Party pg 13
+- o Zeus-Jupiter with names pg 13

-- Robinson Chest from the Boston Tea Party pg 14
+- o Artemis Stag with Moon pg 14

-- o Green Dragon Inn, drawn 1773 pg 15
+- o Athena Minerva Owl with her Olive Tree pg 15

-- o Detail from the Edes Punch Bowl, artifact connected to the Boston Tea Party, pg
+- o Zeus-Jupiter Eagle on his Oak Treee pg 16

-- o Detail from the side of the DAR Boston Tea Party Chest pg.
+- o Happy Lamb pg.
 17

+- o Happy Lion Pg.
+18

 - o Igor Stravinsky pg.
-18

-The Green Dragon Inn is referenced in both scripts, and Stravinsky is referenced in the "more information" script, so if you have your own visual sources you'd rather use, you may still want to print these out.
+19

 MATERIALS NEEDED

 - -Paper

 - -Pencils

 - -Visuals for class, whether drawn from this tutorial or supplemented by you or your director.

 - 9" x 12" Envelopes (OPTIONAL-See Exercises: Helpful Hints" pages 6-9) (Can be substituted by another sheet of paper heavy enough to not see through, and/or construction paper)

+^{}Zeus-Jupiter is referenced in both scripts, and Stravinsky is referenced in the "more information" script, so if you have your own visual sources you'd rather use, you may still want to print these out.

 1 Both scripts are very similar to last year-most of the differences are found in the last bits, plus the exercises.

 Upside Down Image: streamlined

 Drawing not only develops hand-eye coordination, it teaches one to really observe, to see, as nothing else ever will. -Nancy Marculewicz, printmaker and artist

 Tutor: So, in Week 1, we learned about OiLS.
 What does this stand for?